borayil/todos/README.md

 Make sure to not run todos in a large parent directory, like your home folder.
 There are probably lots of `.py` files you are not aware of, so the script will find all of them and print lots of TODOs.
 Press Ctrl+C if this happens.

 ## Why
-Just write TODO:s over your Python project.
+Just write TODO:s over your project code.
 This script will print them out for you in case you want a reminder for all of them.
 Nice way to keep track of TODOs for solo projects or small teams.
+The script ignores specific files and dirs, you can edit that at the top.

 ## How to use
 1. Move the script to your `/usr/local/bin/`